hyperspy/hyperspy/doc/user_guide/getting_started.rst

 ..
 HINT::

    The load function returns an object that contains data read from the file.
-We assign this object to the variable ``s`` but you can choose any (valid) variable name you like.
+We assign this object to the variable ``s`` but you can choose any (valid) variable name you like. for the filename, don't forget to include the quotation marks and the file extension.

 If no argument is passed to the load function, a window will be raised that allows to select a single file through your OS file manager, e.g.: